Skip to content

 Regardless of your preference, each trail in Mount Isarog National Park caters to varying skill levels, providing family-friendly options and opportunities for biking and running on specific paths.

 As you hike, you'll be surrounded by the park's rich flora and fauna, including endemic species.
 Take in the scenic views and immerse yourself in the natural beauty of Mount Isarog National Park.
+For those looking for a more adventurous experience, a challenging climb to the summit of Mount Isarog is a popular activity within the park.
+The lush greenery and diverse wildlife make the hike to the top a truly rewarding experience.
+Be sure to bring plenty of water and pace yourself as you make your way to the peak.

 Biodiversity and Conservation Efforts